mdeniz/marcus_bikes/README.md

 ![Homepage Layout](doc/assets/homepage_layout.png)

-The content section is comformed of a banner at the top and a grid of 4x2 product sections that are taken randomly from the catalog.
+The content section is compossed of a banner at the top and a grid of 4x2 product sections that are taken randomly from the catalog.

-In the banner for this example I just placed an advertisement about a customizable product.
+In the banner for this example, I just placed an advertisement about a customizable product.

 ![Banner](doc/assets/banner.png)